 Who We Are

 UWC (United World Colleges) is a global movement that makes education a force to unite people, nations and cultures for peace and a sustainable future.
-UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 150 countries.
-Today, 10,786 students from over 160 countries attend UWC schools (2019 data).
+UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 155 countries.
+Today, 10,805 students from 158 countries attend UWC schools (2020 data).